 The path for the sleigh ride goes through the forests and hills – you have a wide view of the gorgeous scenery around.
 None of those places is accessible by car, so it’s just you, horses and snow.

 There are some slower bits where you can enjoy the views and also some faster ones, where horses gallop and you need to hold tight to not to fall off the sledges on the turns.
 It’s so much fun 😉

 To keep you warm during the ride you get blankets.
 You can take some more and also tea in a flask or something a bit stronger, which we, of course, did although it was 10 am (I’m Polish, hey!).
 After the ride, you can warm yourself up in the Inn with mulled wine and some traditional Polish food.

 Have a look at some winter sleigh ride pictures below:

 To get to Regietow village from the closest big town Gorlice, you need to cross Magura – a hill with a windy road leading to the top.
 It’s nice to walk from the pass where you can leave your car to the nearby mountain hut and get some alone time with nature.

-So, would you like to go on a winter horse sledge ride in Poland now?
+Would you like to go on a winter horse sledge ride in Polish winter?
+Have you ever been to one?
 Let me know in the comments!